Val di Noto

 Villas

 Do you dream of a holiday in a villa with a pool all to yourself or a comfortable villa by the sea?
 Pomelia villas are ideal for families, couples, and groups of friends, in addition to being in locations of great charm from where you can easily reach the main attractions and places of interest of the Val di Noto.
-Visit the sections on the villas in Ragusa, the villas in Marina di Ragusa and the villas in Syracuse.
+Visit the sections on the villas in Ragusa, villas in Marina di Ragusa and villas in Syracuse.
 We are sure that with us you, will find the villa of your dreams.

-6 Where is the Val di Noto and how to get there
+Where is the Val di Noto and how to get there

 The Val di Noto is an area of southeastern Sicily that geographically includes the provinces of Ragusa, Syracuse, and part of the provinces of Catania, Enna, and Caltanissetta.